francoism90/dotfiles/README.md

 ### Trim

-Enable the `fstrim.timer` when using SSD/NVme drives:
+To use periodic trimming, enable the `fstrim.timer` when using SSD/NVme drives:

 ```bash
 # systemctl enable fstrim.timer --now